 11 Best Things to Do in Gyeongju (+ Tips to Make it Worth it)

-Gyeongju has become one of my favorite cities I’ve visited in South Korea so far.
+Gyeongju has become one of my favorite cities in South Korea.

-Here’s my travel guide to Gyeongju: best things to do in Gyeongju, where to stay, sample Gyeongju itineraries, and what I recommend.
+This guide covers the best things to do in Gyeongju, where to stay, sample itineraries, and my top recommendations for making the most of your visit.

 ➡️ New to South Korea?
 Check out my South Korea travel guide for first-time visitors.